terraindata/terrain/README.md

 ## Standards / Conventions

+- This README is the place where information about building and programming in Terraformer lives.
+  Processes, standards, guides, hints, etc. should be added here and merged into the repo accordingly.
+  Do not add wiki pages for anything that is specific to Terraformer code.
+  Use proper Markdown syntax in this README.
+  Add additional sub-READMEs in sub-folders if necessary, and link to them from this README.
 - Capitalize all class names, React component names, and filenames e.g. `class MillenniumFalcon {..}`, `MillenniumFalcon.tsx` and `MillenniumFalcon.less`
 - Camel case function names.